 If this is your first surf trip there are a few key pointers to keep in mind.
 First of all, surfing is not easy and the biggest thing I notice while watching beginners in surf schools around the world is that most beginners can’t paddle hard enough.
 So your first assignment is to get better at paddling.
 Alternate your lap in the pool between 5 minutes at a moderate pace with short sprints for one lap.
-This will build your anaerobic system and will transfer over to the surf board.
-Second, get good at holding your breath and being comfortable under water.
-Practice breath holds in the pool, but don’t push so hard that you balckout!
+This will build your anaerobic system and will transfer over to the surfboard.
+Second, get good at holding your breath and being comfortable underwater.
+Practice breath holds in the pool, but don’t push so hard that you blackout!
 Last, if you are surfing in cold water.

 1. Prehab & Functional Training

 Do you have tight shoulders?
 If so, it’s important to start your workout with these two exercises first.
 My shoulders are tight and my postural muscles fatigue fast when I surf.

 Injury prevention can really be the most important thing you can do before a surf trip.
 You will be putting stresses on your joints that you don’t do on a regular basis.
 Making sure you have good mobility and strength around the joint will go a long way.

 Start with the shoulders, but you want to consider spending time on the low back too since you will be spending a lot of time in an arched position while lying on your board especially if you are a short boarder.

 I start my workout every day by holding these 3 stretches for 1-2 minutes each.

 Lie on your back with a block under the scapula area.
 Open the arms up to cactus position.

 Side Lying Neck Stretch